ParsaFakhar/image-processing-tools/README.md

   >useful to be used for Image_Adjustment_by_Multiplier.py later

+the images have to be in either of these formats '.png', '.jpg', '.jpeg', '.gif', '.bmp', '.webp', '.jxl', '.avif' (you can add more in the code)

   the script makes sure, _Anamolies_ are handled (**Using Priority System that you can Change in Code**) as well, as below:<br>
   - Prologue (as last chapter if there is no "chapter" in the begining of the folder's name)